cr00k3d3y3/sgilbert79/README.md

-- 👋 Hi, I’m @sgilbert79
+- 👋 Hi, I’m @cr00ki3
-I am a student of cybersecurity. will finish a 2yr degree in May '24.
+I am a student of cybersecurity.
+Constantly learning and evolving to become a better hacker.
-I am interested in Blockchain ecosystem and plan to find my wealth there.
-I hope to network with others and find my first career opportunity.
+Network with me:
-- 📫 How to reach me: contractrook79@outlook.com
+- 📫 How to reach me: sigsec1@proton.me

 <!---
 sgilbert79/sgilbert79 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.